-Restructuring expenses recorded in the first fiscal quarter of 2020 relate to the restructuring activities that occurred in fiscal years 2019 and 2017.
+Restructuring expenses recorded in the first six months of fiscal year 2020 relate primarily to the restructuring activities that occurred in fiscal year 2019.
 See Note 13 to the condensed consolidated financial statements for additional details, including types of expenses incurred and the timing of future expenses and cash payments.
 See also the Liquidity and Capital Resources section of this Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations.